 Stony Brook’s physical therapy program has access to the largest tertiary care hospital in Suffolk County (University Hospital) and the Long Island State Veterans Home.
 Both facilities are on the Stony Brook Campus and only a short walk from the physical therapy program.
 Clinical staff from both facilities, residents from the Veterans Home and patients from University Hospital participate in demonstrations and case study integrative weeks.
 The close relationship with these facilities as well as Mather Memorial Hospital in Port Jefferson, Huntingon Hospital, Southampton Hospital, Peconic Landing in Greenport, and Riverhead Care Center provides an environment for sharing clinical expertise between clinicians, educators and students.

 The Department of Physical Therapy includes the Rehabilitation Research and Movement Performance (RRAMP) Laboratory at the Research and Development Park in Stony Brook.
 It is a one-of-a-kind, 7,000 square-foot laboratory dedicated to helping individuals with disabilities, assessing athletic performance and aiding recovery after disease or injury through the use of a state-of-the-art motion analysis system.
-The laboratory houses talented faculty from the SHTM and the PhD Program in Health and Rehabilitation Sciences.
-The RRAMP laboratory also includes a locomotor training center, a motor control/motor learning laboratory to probe motor recovery, a musculoskeletal laboratory currently using ultrasound diagnostic equipment to assess and train muscle control of the spine and pelvic floor, and a body composition laboratory to explore physical changes of muscle, fat and bone.
-Plans are being made to add a Community Fitness and Wellness Center for people with disability to be housed adjacent to the RRAMP lab.
+The laboratory houses talented faculty from the SHTM and includes a locomotor training center, a motor control/motor learning laboratory to probe motor recovery, a musculoskeletal laboratory currently using ultrasound diagnostic equipment to assess and train muscle control of the spine and pelvic floor, and a body composition laboratory to explore physical changes of muscle, fat and bone.
 This facility places the physical therapy program in an ideal position to develop and participate in research teams that investigate important educational, clinical, and management questions in health care.